-A Fuse or a circuit breaker, both have the same purpo

-se which is to break the circuit as quickly as possible to avoid possible burning of equipment and wiring.
+A Fuse or a circuit breaker, both have the same purpose which is to break the circuit as quickly as possible to avoid possible burning of equipment and wiring.

-Circuit breakers are made using mechanical parts which physically move to break the circuit.
+Circuit breakers are made using mechanical parts which move to break the circuit.
 This movement is usually achieved by using the magnetic field or thermal changes.
-Fault response time of a circuit breaker is usually more than 10 milliseconds.
-It is good enough to prevent fires but when it comes to sensitive equipment, this time interval is too long and can easily cause them severe damage.
+The fault response time of a circuit breaker is usually more than 10 milliseconds.
+It is good enough to prevent fires but when it comes to sensitive equipment, this time interval is too long and can easily cause severe damage.

 Winner: I think a good fast fuse can easily outperform any circuit breaker so Fuse wins in this department.

 Circuit breakers can be reset using a button after every overload or short circuit event.
 It is also much quicker to reset a circuit breaker using a button while it will take a few minutes or more to replace a fuse.

 Winner: Circuit Breaker wins here.

 Circuit breakers are significantly costlier than fuses.
-However please keep in mind if you are expecting a lot of overload or short circuit events then the combined cost of fuse replacement can catch up with that of circuit breaker.
+However please keep in mind if you are expecting a lot of overload or short circuit events then the combined cost of fuse replacement can catch up with that of the circuit breaker.

 Fuses are usually placed close to mains therefore changing a fuse is a bit risky task as it involves manual placement of fuse inside fuse box using hands.

-Winner: I think Circuit Breaker easily wins.
+Winner: Circuit Breaker easily wins this round.

-After going through all above differences between fuse and circuit breaker, I think it is safer to conclude that fuse is more reliable while circuit breaker is more convenient and easier to use; therefore, I recommend you to use a bit higher rated fuse along with a circuit breaker to have a perfect pair.
+After going through all the above differences between fuse and circuit breaker, I think it is safer to conclude that fuse is more reliable while the circuit breaker is more convenient and easier to use; therefore, I recommend you to use a bit higher rated fuse along with a circuit breaker to have a perfect pair.
 This will give you all the benefits of circuit breakers along with the reliability of fuses.

-In case you are using fuse and circuit breaker together, you should make sure that your fuse has higher amp rating than your circuit breaker.
+Note: In case you are using fuse and circuit breaker together, you should make sure that your fuse has a higher amp rating than your circuit breaker.
 But it should not exceed your wiring’s maximum amp rating.

 Your fuse Amp rating should be in the middle of your calculated circuit breaker Amp rating and your wiring’s Amp rating.
 That way it acts as a failsafe in case your circuit breaker fails and will prevent your wiring from catching fire.

 Remember!
-Never install an over rated fuse in your fuse box.
+Never install an overrated fuse in your fuse box.
 It is your last line of defense against electric short circuits.